Social media platforms turning into potent instruments in 'toolkit' of terror groups: Jaishankar | Technology

 - India

-Representatives from all 15 member nations of the UN Security Council are attending the second day's meeting that is taking place in Delhi.
-The first day's events were held in Mumbai.
+Representatives from all 15 member nations of the UN Security Council attended the second and final day's meeting in Delhi on Saturday, a day after the first day's events in Mumbai.

-Reaffirming India's commitment to combat terrorism, the external affairs minister also announced that New Delhi would make a voluntary contribution of half a million dollars in the UN Trust Fund for Counter-Terrorism this year.
+UN Secretary-General Antonio Guterres, in message to the meet, called for concerted global efforts to deal with the challenge of the use of new technologies by various terror groups.

+''Terrorists and others posing hateful ideologies are abusing new and emerging technologies to spread disinformation, foment discord, recruit and radicalise (people), mobilise resources and execute attacks,'' he said in his message that was read out at the meeting.

+British Foreign Secretary James Cleverly said the international community must work together to ''starve'' terrorists of the finance and emerging technologies''.

-In his remarks, Jaishankar said the technological innovations of the past two decades have been transformative in the way the world functions and the new and emerging technologies -- from virtual private networks, and encrypted messaging services to blockchain and virtual currencies -- are offering a very promising future for a wide array of economic and social benefits.
+In his remarks, Jaishankar said the technological innovations of the past two decades have been transformative in the way the world functions and the new and emerging technologies -- from virtual private networks, and encrypted messaging services to blockchain and virtual currencies -- are offering a very promising future in the economic and social sectors.

 However, he said there is a flip side to it, especially where terrorism is concerned.